soda480/list2term/README.md

 #### [example1 - display list of static size](https://github.com/soda480/list2term/blob/main/examples/example1.py)

-Initially create an empty list then add sentences to the list at random indexes.
+Create an empty list then add sentences to the list at random indexes.
 As sentences are updated within the list the respective line in the terminal is updated.

 <details><summary>Code</summary>